Cód Iompair

 8. For safeguarding reasons, all coaches who work with players under 18 are required to submit an extrait de casier judiciaire to the club (or an equally suitable document certifying their good conduct) which shall be valid for a period of 3 years.
 Coaches, mentors or managers who do not wish to submit these documents shall not be permitted to hold roles involving contact with juvenile members.

-10. For safeguarding reasons, juvenile members shall not be permitted to “play up” (i.e. training or playing with any team above their current age group) without first having permission from a parent/guardian, team management and the Club Executive, respectively.
+10. For safeguarding reasons, juvenile members shall not be permitted to “play up” (i.e. training or playing with any team above their current age group) with Adult Teams unless the conditions outlined in the Playing Up Policy below are fully met.

 11. All serious injuries must be reported directly to secretary.brussels.europe@gaa.ie within 3 days.
 Injuries notified after this period may not be covered under club insurance.
 Players are not covered by insurance if not wearing a gumshield (football) or helmet (hurling/camogie).
 Members should keep copies of all medical attestations or receipts related to any playing injuries.